basarane/kemper-arduino-library/README.md

 # Kemper Profiler Arduino Library and DIY Kemper Remote

+**IMPORTANT:**
+Current state of documentation may contains errors, and code will be refactored in a few days.

 This project consists of 3 sub projects:
 - **C++ library** for Kemper and DIY Kemper Remote (`/libraries/kemper`)
 - DIY Kemper Remote **Arduino** project (`/KemperRemoteDIYArduino`)